 Max Levchin shares the gritty origin story of PayPal.
 He discusses his childhood in the Soviet Union, his move to the US, and the intense early days of Confinity (PayPal’s predecessor).
 The episode covers the fierce competition-turned-merger with Elon Musk’s X.com, the battle against fraudulent transactions which led to the invention of the Captcha, and the company’s eventual sale to eBay that birthed the famous “PayPal Mafia.”

 The PayPal Mafia, comprising founders and early employees of PayPal such as Peter Thiel, Elon Musk, Max Levchin, Reid Hoffman, David Sacks, and others, has had a significant impact on the venture capital landscape through the firms they’ve established or led.
 This includes VC firms directly founded by Mafia members (e.g. Founders Fund, SciFi, etc.) and larger firms where Mafia members are partners but not sole founders (e.g., Sequoia Capital or Greylock Partners).
-Great to listen to how it all started.

 Listen to the episode: